Chronic Runny Nose

 A runny nose, or rhinitis, occurs because your nasal passageways are irritated and inflamed.
 This is different from sinusitis, which involves the sinus passageways.
 Rhinitis may be caused by a cold, flu, or allergies – basically, anything that irritates or inflames the tissue in your nose.

-If allergies are the cause, a condition also known as hay fever, you will likely experience other symptoms of an allergic reaction like itchy, watery eyes and a scratchy throat.
+If allergies are the cause, a condition is also known as hay fever, you will likely experience other symptoms of an allergic reaction like itchy, watery eyes and a scratchy throat.
 In many of these cases, treatment involves therapies aimed at relieving your symptoms.

 However, a surprising number of people have a chronic runny nose for no obvious reason.
 As many as 40 million Americans are estimated to suffer from it.
 ENT physicians like Dr. Scott W. Franklin in Georgetown, Texas may refer to this as nonallergic rhinitis or vasomotor rhinitis.